oelghira/LBJcakewalk/README.md

   3) LeBron lost more to Western Conference playoff teams than Eastern Conference playoff teams

 ## A Brief List of LeBron's Career Accolades :trophy:
-LeBron James is one of the most accomplished players to ever dribble a ball in the NBA.
+If you don't know who LeBron James is, I'm sure you have heard his name.
+He's one of the most accomplished players to ever dribble a ball in the NBA and for good reason.
 If you google him, you'll find much more than I can list here.
-A small sample of what he has accomplished in his career to date are:
+A small list of what he has achieved to date are:
   - 4x NBA Champion (2012, 2013, 2016, 2020)
   - 4x NBA Finals MVP (2012, 2013, 2016, 2020)
   - 4x NBA MVP (2009, 2010, 2012, 2013)
   - 13x NBA First Team Selection
   - 5x NBA All-Defense First Team Selection
   - NBA Rookie Of The Year
   - All Time Leading Scorer in the NBA

 ## 1. Did teams in the West regularly beat teams in the East during LBJ's run?
 ![image 1 - East vs West](https://github.com/user-attachments/assets/eb2f2b12-31e4-4eb4-8c75-88273611dfa1)